Warbringer: Worlds Torn Asunder and IV: Empires Collapse (2010–2016)

-Woe to the Vanquished, Weapons of Tomorrow and upcoming seventh studio album (2016–present)
+Woe to the Vanquished, Weapons of Tomorrow and Wrath and Ruin (2016–present)

 In late August 2016, John Kevill confirmed the band was in the second week of recording their fifth studio album.
 He also stated there would be 8 songs on the album, and an 11-minute epic.
 He described the first half of the album as "probably the most fast and brutal side A of any Warbringer record yet" and the second half as "more progressive/darkly melodic."

 On December 13, 2016, it was announced that Warbringer's fifth studio album Woe to the Vanquished would be released on March 31, 2017.
 The band toured worldwide in support of the album, opening for Death Angel on their Evil Divide tour in Europe, and playing the 2018 edition of Thrash Domination in Japan with Testament and Exodus.

 Warbringer released the single "Power Unsurpassed" digitally on August 17, 2018, and on vinyl a week later, August 24.
 By that point, the band had begun writing new material for their sixth studio album.
 On September 25, 2019, Warbringer digitally released "Firepower Kills" as the lead single from their then-upcoming sixth album, which was due for release in February 2020.
 In a December 2019 interview on Full Metal Jackie, Kevill confirmed that the album was "done and recorded."
 On February 28, 2020, it was announced that the album was titled Weapons of Tomorrow and would be released on April 24.
-The band was supposed to embark on a co-headlining European tour with Nervosa in early 2022, but it was announced in November 2021 that they were forced to withdraw from the tour, due to medical issues, and also confirmed that they have begun writing new material for their seventh studio album.
+The band was supposed to embark on a co-headlining European tour with Nervosa in early 2022, but it was announced in November 2021 that they were forced to withdraw from the tour, due to medical issues, and also confirmed that they had begun writing new material for their seventh studio album.

+Warbringer's seventh studio album, Wrath and Ruin, was released on March 14, 2025.
+The band will tour in promotion of the album, which will include co-headlining a North American tour with Allegaeon, and supporting Kreator in Europe on the latter's Demonic Summer tour.